 For example, assume that in a given year, an Enterprise included ten objectives under three activities - A, B, and C - in an underserved market section of its Plan.
-If the Enterprise achieved the target for seven objectives, met or exceeded the baseline but fell short of the target for two objectives, and did not meet the baseline or target for one objective, it would receive an average score of 8 under Step One, as shown below.
+If the Enterprise achieved the target for five objectives, met or exceeded the baseline but fell short of the target for three objectives, and did not meet the baseline or target for two objectives, it would receive an average score of 6.5 under Step One, as shown below.

 Obj.
 Activity Evaluation Area Level of Accomplishment Score

 1 A Loan Achieved target 10

 purchase

 2 A Outreach Achieved target 10

 3 A Loan Substantial progress - level of effort already 5

 product expended exceeds the level of effort that remains

 to be expended to meet the target

-4 В Loan Achieved target 10
+4 В Loan Substantial progress - exceeded baseline but fell 5

-purchase
+purchase short of target

 5 В Loan Minimal progress - level of effort required to meet 0

 product the target exceeds the level of effort already

 expended

 6 В Loan Substantial progress - level of effort already 5

 product expended exceeds the level of effort that remains

 to be expended to meet the target

 7 В Outreach Achieved target 10

 8 C Loan Achieved target 10

 product

 9 C Outreach Achieved target 10

-10 C Investment Achieved target 10
+10 С Investment Minimal progress - did not meet baseline 0

-Average Score = 8.0
+Average Score = 6.5

-The average score of 8 means that the Enterprise has complied with its statutory Duty to Serve obligations for the market.
+The average score of 6.5 means that the Enterprise has complied with its statutory Duty to Serve obligations for the market.
 As shown in the examples below, the Enterprise's performance is then evaluated under Steps Two and Three to determine a final performance score for the Enterprise for the market, which is then converted into one of the three ratings for the market.